 Library Services

-Special services for students include Disabled Student Programs and Services (DSPS), which provides assistance to students with disabilities.
-Students may apply for accommodations online and receive information about the services offered.
-Assistive technology has been placed in computer labs throughout the campus to ensure accessibility.
-There is a full-time alternative media specialist available to assist students and faculty in meeting the requirements mandated by the Americans with Disabilities Act, Section 508C (DSPS link on website, DSPS catalog page).
-In addition to these offerings for students, there is an entire segment of training dedicated to online accessibility, as well as the best practices involved in online teaching of students with disabilities, in the MJC online faculty training courses.

-The Library & Learning Center (LLC) website offers many online resources to students, including, but not limited to, the library catalog, eBooks, subscription databases, and research guides.
+The Library & Learning Center (LLC) website offers many online resources to students, including the library catalog, eBooks, subscription databases, and research guides.
 Librarians are available remotely via chat, Twitter, phone, text, and email to support students with research questions.
 The website also provides information about tutoring, supplemental instruction, and the writing center.
 On the LLC homepage, under the Services heading, there is a link specifically for Services for Distance Learners.
-On this page, there are sections for Requesting & Borrowing materials, Research Help, Technology in the LLC, Tutoring & Supplemental Instruction, and Working with a Librarian (LLC Webpage) .
+On this page, there are sections for Requesting & Borrowing materials, Research Help, Technology in the LLC, Tutoring & Supplemental Instruction, and Working with a Librarian.
+(LLC Webpage)

-Students are prepared for online courses at MJC in a number of ways.
-All online and hybrid courses in the schedule include a notification about a “student readiness quiz” that helps students decide if the online modality is appropriate for their needs.
-The quiz covers technical skills, study skills, reading skills, and a link to a typing speed test.
-The responses students give to each question generate instant, dynamic feedback.
-In addition, all of these areas combine to give students a score that they use to interpret their level of preparation for success in online courses.
-For students who do not score well, the feedback suggests ways they can prepare for online success, such as taking computer literacy and guidance courses, and seeing a counselor for other options (Online Readiness Quiz).
-For those students who do register for an online course, MJC offers a free, self-enrolled, self-paced, online certificate that introduces students to the main components of the LMS.
-The certificate averages 90 minutes to complete, and when students complete all required activities, they receive a certificate that they can share with their instructors.
-Data indicates that students who complete the MJC Online Student Readiness Certificate for extra credit are retained at 94% compared to 66% for those who don’t, and 85% pass the course compared to 52% of those who do not (DE Sub Change, Appendix L) .
+All online and hybrid courses in the schedule include a notification about an “Online Readiness Certificate” that helps students decide if the online modality is appropriate for their needs.
+The self-assessment covers technical skills, study skills, reading skills, and a link to a typing speed test that students use to interpret their level of preparation for success in online courses.
+For students who do not score well, the feedback suggests ways they can prepare for online success, such as taking computer literacy and guidance courses, and seeing a counselor for other options (Online Readiness Certificate).
+Students who complete the MJC Online Student Readiness Certificate for extra credit are retained at 94% compared to 66% for those who don’t, and 85% pass the course compared to 52% of those who do not (DE Sub Change, Appendix L)

 3. Student services programs are aligned with the institutional mission.